 You might know what it looks like, but what really is a glacier?

 The last ice age ended in Norway about 14 000 years ago.
 Even though it is believed to have been people settling in Norway earlier, the oldest human bones found in Norway date to 6000 BC.
 In modern times Norway has been in unions with Denmark and Sweden and got its constitution in 1814.
-Some important historical facts concerning Fjord Norway are:

 The Viking era lasted from about 800 to 1200.
 The Vikings were tradesmen, farmers and only partly violent explorers who settled in foreign countries.
 There are several visible traces of them in Fjord Norway.
 Avaldsnes outside of Haugesund is Norway's oldest residence.
 Read more about the Vikings here.